Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 better performance as a result.
-This convention is usually easy to follow for `generate`/`yield`-like coroutines, but attempts to write asynchronous `await`-like suspending functions on top of `suspendCoroutineOrReturn` are **discouraged** as they are **extremely tricky** to implement correctly without the help of `suspendCoroutine` and errors in these implementation attempts are typically of [heisenbugs](https://en.wikipedia.org/wiki/Heisenbug) that defy attempts to find and reproduce them via tests.
+This convention is usually easy to follow for `generate`/`yield`-like coroutines, but attempts to write asynchronous `await`-like suspending functions on top of `suspendCoroutineOrReturn` are **discouraged** as they are **extremely tricky** to implement correctly without the help of `suspendCoroutine` and errors in these implementation attempts are typically [heisenbugs](https://en.wikipedia.org/wiki/Heisenbug) that defy attempts to find and reproduce them via tests.

 Optimized version of `yield` via `CoroutineIntrinsics.suspendCoroutineOrReturn` is shown below.